How to file a Maine annual report

 If you're running a business in Maine, the state requires you to submit an annual report.
 It's a simple form confirming your company's legal name, address, registered agent, and leadership.
 This keeps public records accurate and maintains your good standing status.

-If your business is formed or registered (domestic or foreign) in Maine, you need to file an annual report.
-The Secretary of State expects one from every active entity, and skipping it can jeopardize your good standing.
+If your business is formed or registered (domestic or foreign) in Maine and is not exempt under state law, you need to file an annual report.
+The Secretary of State expects one from every active entity, with statutory exemptions covering specific categories of corporations.

-The person who files is up to you.
-Owners, officers, managers, or partners can handle it themselves.
-Many businesses delegate this task to their registered agent, lawyer, or a compliance service that files promptly and maintains accurate records.
+The annual report must be filed by an authorized person for the entity as required by Maine law.
+Many businesses delegate this task to their registered agent, lawyer, or a compliance service that files on their behalf and maintains accurate records.

 How to file

 Maine offers two options: instant online submission or slower mail-in paper forms.
-Both start at the Secretary of State's Annual Reports portal
+Both start at the Secretary of State's portal.

-1. Access the filing system: Click "Annual Reports Online" to enter the state's online filing portal
+1. Access the filing system: Visit the SOS Annual Report page and click "Annual Reports Online" to enter the state's online filing portal

 2. Enter your business information: Input your Charter Number from your formation documents, or use the state's business search tool to locate it if you've misplaced the number